For A Cleaner New Year

 Still, you can make the weekly routine more pleasant and shave precious moments off your overall cleaning time in the process.

-- Change the bed linens each week.
-Send bed linens for a spin in the hottest water safe for the fabric, add fabric safe bleach (either colorfast or chlorine).
+Change bed linens weekly.
+Send bed linens for a spin in the hottest water safe for the fabric, add fabric-safe bleach (either colorfast or chlorine).

 Set aside an hour or so on the first (or second, or third, whichever is easiest) Saturday each month to tackle these necessary cleaning details.
 It's the key to a cleaner new year.

 - Disinfect germ collectors.
 Disinfect trash cans, especially those in the kitchen and bathroom, with a 3/4 cup of bleach solution to a gallon of water.
 Rinse thoroughly, and dry with a clean cloth or paper towels.